m1kal/sn/README.md

 ## Usage

-* Create an empty figwheel project `lein new figwheel -- --reagent`.
+* Create an empty figwheel project `lein new figwheel sn -- --reagent`.
 * Copy the contents of `src` to the project root folder
 * Run `lein figwheel` or `lein cljsbuild once`
+* Train the model
+* Restart the game and let computer play

 ## Missing features
+* Add "game over" popup
 * Nice graphics
 * Sounds
 * More complex state allowing the snake to avoid traps